danielzzz/node-ping/README.md

 Try to install package `iputils`.
 For example, running `apk add iputils`

+* For questions regarding to the implementation of `timeout`, and `deadline`, please checkout discussions in #101

 # Contributing

 Before opening a pull request please make sure your changes follow the